Siganus sutor: Behavior

-Siganus sutor shows diurnal schooling behavior and feed in shallow water habitats.
+Siganus sutor shows diurnal schooling behavior and feeds in shallow water habitats.
 They inhabit in inshore areas, particularly in seagrass beds and coral reefs (when they are adults).
 The depth range of the living habitat is from 1m to 50m, but usually from 1m to 12 m.
 When S. sutor is threatened, it will raise its dorsal fin for protection.
 Also, S. sutor returns to the same offshore coral patch reef aggregation site to spawn on subsequent full moons, migrating at most 3.3 km from fishing grounds closer to shore.

 Diet and feeding feature

 Siganus sutor is an herbivore, which feeds mainly on macro-algae.
 It is a diurnal feeder, but it is often seen out in the open sea on night dives off the Tanzanian coast.

 Venom and treatment

 This species produces venom in the spines of its fins.
 In a study of the venom of a congener it was found that rabbitfish venom was similar to the venom of stonefishes.
 If a person is envenomated by the spines of Siganus sutor, the treatment is to use hot water (as hot as one can take) for 60 to 90 minutes.